KannonZenetism/zenetism-field-physics/the-zenetist-canon/introductory-orientation/zenetism-in-plain-language.md

 ## The Layered Self

 From these roots, reality unfolds in layers.
 Essence — what a being *is* — is latent in Aion: the stillness holds it whole before any unfolding, and it never splits.
 What bifurcates is its *expression*.
-From the archetypal layer down to the embodied person, that expression runs through a paired architecture: each of those layers carries a vital aspect (depth, livingness, lived experience — the **Soul** side) and a structuring aspect (order, intelligibility — the **Mind** side).
+From the archetypal layer through embodied personhood, that expression runs through a paired architecture: each of those layers carries a vital aspect (depth, livingness, lived experience — the **Soul** side) and a structuring aspect (order, intelligibility — the **Mind** side).
 The layers are not a ladder of rank.
 They are strata of depth, the way an ocean has depths without the deep water being "better" than the surface.

 In plain terms, in emanation order — deepest first: